 Additionally, the study revealed changes in heart rate variability, indicating ongoing signs of fatigue throughout the course of an online meeting.

-Before you swear off video meetings forever, it’s essential to consider the study’s context.
+Before you swear off video calls forever, it’s essential to consider the study’s context.
 The participants were university students, not corporate warriors, and the study was conducted on campus, not from cosy home offices.
 So, there might be some variations based on age and environment.

 However, the key takeaway is that communicating face-to-face versus through a screen can have a significant impact on the human body.
 So, even if you’re not a 24-year-old student on a University campus, video conferencing fatigue is a real thing.